Joseph Aloysius Durick: Coadjutor Bishop and Bishop of Nashville

-On September 10, 1969, Durick succeeded Adrian as bishop of Nashville.

 Resignation and legacy

-On April 2, 1975, Paul VI accepted Durick's resignation as bishop of the Diocese of Nashville.
+On April 2, 1975, Paul VI accepted Durick's resignation as bishop of Nashville.
 He spent the next six years working in prison ministry.
 He was then forced to semi-retire due to a severe heart problem and underwent cardiac surgery.
 Joseph Durick died of cancer on July 26, 1994, at age 79 at his home in Bessemer.